 While the often-impersonal aspects of online meetings can cause mental and emotional exhaustion, the technology’s ease of use can also contribute to an inflation in the number of work-related meetings.
 Too many meetings were already a stressor in some workplaces, and some workers now feel like they’re required to attend even more meetings, leading to increased stress as they juggle work and at-home responsibilities.

 If you’re wondering if your workday malaise – or your employees’ disengagement in meetings – stems from a form of Zoom burnout, there are some ways to see if this “new normal” is adding to your workplace stress.

-While not a specific medical diagnosis according to the World Health Organization, job burnout syndrome is an occupational phenomenon that can affect a person's mental health.
+While not a specific medical diagnosis according to WHO, the employee burnout syndrome is an occupational phenomenon that can affect a person’s mental health.
 You can identify burnout by asking yourself some key questions about how you feel about your job.

 Determining whether you’re overly cynical at work or finding it hard to get started with your day can be common symptoms of workplace burnout.
 A general sense of disillusion or a lack of satisfaction can also be warning signs.

 If you’re generally experiencing typical burnout symptoms like exhaustion, energy depletion, depression, cynicism, excessive stress levels or anxiety, you may want to get help from a health professional.

 In terms of Zoom burnout, however, you may want to consider whether the prospect of jumping onto another online work meeting conjures up negative feelings.
 If that’s the case, it may be because your past meetings weren’t as productive as you may have hoped.